-Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) HS6/AP7 MAC66 Amend paragraphs 4.287 and 4.288 4.287 The tables Amend to the reasoned justification of Policy 48 is necessary to explain the information contained in Appendix 4 of the Plan.
+Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) differentiate between allocated sites and sites with planning permission on the 31 st March 2019 HS6/AP7 MAC66 Amend paragraphs 4.287 and 4.288 4.287 The tables ◆ below_Appendix 4 Requirements for Housing Allocations and Large Windfall Sites focus on unique site issues primarily in terms of landscape, archaeological and ecological advice which will need to be addressed when proposals are brought forward.
+Unique requirements are also included where relevant for some potential large housing windfall sites which were assessed as part of the candidate site process.
+4.288 For those sites highlighted with a '+ ' an initial assessment using data was sourced from the emerging Welsh Government, Department for Environment and Rural Affairs' (Defra) Draft Predictive Agricultural Land Classification Map for Wales (2017) shows that soil within the site is high-grade agricultural land (Grades 1, 2 or 3a).
+Further analysis will be required to check the accuracy of the data and the use of conditions on any planning permission granted may be necessary to ensure that the soil resource can continue to provide identified benefits. ◆ Amend to the reasoned justification of Policy 48 is necessary to explain the information contained in Appendix 4 of the Plan.
 HS6/AP6 MAC67 Delete Table 7 Housing Allocations - Requirements See Appendix 5 Amendment necessary to make clear the detailed requirements of the policy.
-MAC68 Delete Table 8 Potential Large Windfall Housing Sites See Appendix 6 Amendment necessary to make clear the detailed requirements of the policy.
-MAC69 Delete Policy 49 - Affordable Policy 49 - Affordable Housing Amendment necessary to make clear the detailed
+HS6/AP7 MAC68 Delete Table 8 Potential Large Windfall Housing Sites See Appendix 6 Amendment necessary to make clear the detailed requirements of the policy.